USCbiostats/PM516/docs/week13.md

 👥 Meet with your group to finalize your presentation.
 As a reminder, here are the following guidelines:

-1. You will have 30 minutes with your investigator.
-Plan for a 10-15 minute presentation with extra time for questions and answers at the end.
+* You will have 25 minutes with your investigator.
+Plan for a 10-15 minute presentation, leaving sufficient time for your investigator to respond.
-2. Make sure you answer all your investigator's questions.
-It may help organize your thoughts to have a list of the research questions and then a brief response to each question stating the answer to that question based on your analysis.
+* Clearly address each of the investigator's research questions.
+Organizing your presentation around these questions may be helpful.
-3. Each team member must contribute to the presentation to some extent.
+* Each team member must contribute to the presentation.
-4. Be on time to the presentation, alert, and with your webcam on during the meeting.
+* Arrive on time and have your webcam on throughout the meeting, as this is a professional consultation.

 ### Farewell

-That's it - congratulations!
+Congratulations on completing the course.
+The skills you have developed this semester — communication, analytic judgment, professional responsibility, and ethical awareness — extend well beyond this project.